keyko-io/web3-monitoring-agent/README.md

 ### INFURA Support Configuration
 Connecting to an INFURA node is only supported if connecting via websockets (`wss://<...>` node url).
 The blockstrategy must also be set to PUBSUB.
+Infura doesn't support event filters, so any filter configured will not get any event.

 ## Advanced
 ### Correlation Id Strategies (Kafka Broadcasting)